Hensh99/memvigil/README.md

 # API

-new MemoryMonitor(threshold)
+## new MemoryMonitor(threshold)

-threshold: Memory usage threshold in bytes (default: 100MB). monitor.startMonitoring(interval)
+- threshold: Memory usage threshold in bytes (default: 100MB).

+## monitor.startMonitoring(interval)

-interval: Interval in milliseconds to check memory usage (default: 5000ms). monitor.stopMonitoring()
+- interval: Interval in milliseconds to check memory usage (default: 5000ms).

+## monitor.stopMonitoring()

 Stop monitoring memory usage.

-monitor.takeHeapSnapshot()
+## monitor.takeHeapSnapshot()

 Take a heap snapshot and save it to a file.

-monitor.detectLeaks()
+## monitor.detectLeaks()

 Detect potential memory leaks (placeholder for actual detection logic).

 # Events

-thresholdExceeded
+## thresholdExceeded

 Emitted when memory usage exceeds the threshold.

-memoryUsage: The memory usage statistics. memoryStats
+- memoryUsage: The memory usage statistics.

+## memoryStats

 Emitted at each interval with current memory usage statistics.

-memoryUsage: The memory usage statistics. heapSnapshot
+- memoryUsage: The memory usage statistics.

+## heapSnapshot

 Emitted when a heap snapshot is saved.

-filePath: The file path of the saved snapshot. leakDetected
+-filePath: The file path of the saved snapshot.

+## leakDetected

 Emitted when a potential memory leak is detected.

-info: Information about the detected leak. error
+- info: Information about the detected leak.

+## error

 Emitted when an error occurs within the MemoryMonitor.

-error: The error object.
+- error: The error object.

+### License

+MIT

+This file provides a comprehensive guide on how to install, use, and contribute to the `MemoryMonitor` library.
+Save this content as `README.md` in your project directory.